 Check that the contour of the tube will not interfere with the Air Locker or the ring gear.
-The tube should be approximately 10mm [3/8"] from the ring gear so as to provide adequate clearance from the ring gear and also avoid contacting the axle assembly.

 NOTE:

 It is a good idea to keep the tube away from the bearing caps or any other part of the differential casting as any contact due to vibration or shock may wear the tube and eventually cause a leak.